fhdk/bxt/README.md

 - **User Management**: bxt is made to have a hierarchical multi-user system with per-user granular permission control;
 - **Candidates System**: the package's source (either sync or manual/automatic push) preference is fully configurable;

-### Setup:
+## Setup

-To build and run this application you can use Docker
+To build and run this application you can use Docker (with Buildx):

 ```bash
 # copy example configs